razacodespython/LevelUp/merkle-tree/Level-3/Assignment/Assignment.md

 **Implement the Constructor:** Write a constructor function that initializes the contract.
 Inside the constructor:

-- Define an array named transactions containing : ["alice -> bob", "bob -> dave", "carol -> alice", "dave -> bob"] -Iterate through each transaction in the transactions array.
+- Define an array named transactions containing : ["alice -> bob", "bob -> dave", "carol -> alice", "dave -> bob"]

+  - Iterate through each transaction in the transactions array.
 It hashes each transaction individually.
 These hashes become the leaves of the Merkle tree.
-  -Hash each transaction using the keccak256 function and push the hash into the hashes array.
+  - Hash each transaction using the keccak256 function and push the hash into the hashes array.

-  -The contract then repeatedly pairs up these hashes and hashes the pairs, moving up the tree until it calculates the final "Merkle root".
+  - The contract then repeatedly pairs up these hashes and hashes the pairs, moving up the tree until it calculates the final "Merkle root".

 **Build the Merkle Tree:** After initializing the hashes array with the individual transaction hashes, we'll construct the Merkle tree using a recursive algorithm.
 Here's how it works: